 Business Signage

 Business signage is subject to the requirements of Municipal Code, Title 10, Chapter 10.
 The installation of any permanent signage on private property requires a Sign Permit, which may be obtained by submitting a Sign Permit Application.
-The installation of any temporary signage requires advance notice to the Village Administrator, which may be made by submission of a Notice of Temporary Signage of Private Property.
+The installation of any temporary signage only requires Village authorization, which may be made by submission of a Temporary Signage Application.
+Signage applications can be obtained from the Department of Building and Inspectional Services.